dominikj111/singleton-registry/README.md

 - **Simple**: Clean API without complex macros or derive attributes
 - **Safe**: Values stored in `Arc<T>` with full type checking
 - **Global**: One central registry shared across the entire program
+- **Process-wide**: The registry is shared across all crates in the same process
 - **Singleton**: Each type can only have one registered instance - true singleton behavior
 - **Override-friendly**: Later registrations replace previous ones for the same type
 - **Efficient**: Write-once, read-many pattern optimized for performance

+## Important Notes

+### Process-wide Sharing

+This registry is implemented as a global static variable, meaning it's shared across all crates in the same process.
+Any crate that depends on `singleton-registry` will access the same registry instance.

+### Context Resolution

+Currently, the registry operates in a single global context.
+If you need request-scoped or context-aware resolution, please open an issue to discuss your use case.
+I'm considering adding support for scoped registries in future versions.

 ## Installation